What Is A MacGuffin? Definition & Examples

 • The Devil’s Tower in Wyoming in Close Encounters of the Third Kind (1977)

-Though we only used three examples, I know there are countless more that we missed.
+Though we only used three examples, I know we missed countless more.
 Between all genres and movies from any era, these plot devices are integral to interesting stories.
 If done well, there is no problem with utilizing an object to anchor and drive your story forward.

 Cade Taylor is a filmmaker and writer based out of Los Angeles.
 Originally from Seattle, he continues to work as the Outreach Coordinator for the Bigfoot Script Challenge, where he helps connect up-and-coming writers with industry professionals.
 When he’s not working on his own projects, helping out with Bigfoot, or covering desks, Cade loves to share what he knows with other filmmakers and promote great content.